gcc3/content-hub/README.md

 Serve the project with Express:
 `npm start`

-The frontend and API are served from the same Express server and port.

 Content
 Simply write and put the markdown files in the `notes/[category]/*.md` directory.
 Category will be loaded as indexes in sidebar.